 4. Diversify with MakeMine's Factory Network

 MakeMine’s trusted factory network spans across the globe—from Latin America to Southeast Asia.
-Our pre-vetted infrastracture allows brands to quickly respond to the challenges posed by tariffs:
+Our pre-vetted infrastructure allows brands to quickly respond to the challenges posed by tariffs:

 - Analyze costs in our Latin America & Southeast Asia locations: Upload your tech packs to analyze pricing, MOQs, tariffs, and lead times from our global factory network.

-- Compare your pricing with our China location: Our apparel manufacturers in China offer us highly competitive pricing, giving you the flexibility to explore different sourcing options without having to overhaul your entire supply chain.
+- Compare your pricing with our China location: Our cut and sew manufacturers in China offer us highly competitive pricing, giving you the flexibility to explore different sourcing options without having to overhaul your entire supply chain.

 - Set up a complementary call with our team: We've helped hundreds of brands evaluate their supply chains.
 You're welcome to reach out for an initial call, free of charge.